KyaptainJoyboy/neurobot/README.md

-# PAULI AID
+# PAULI-AID

-PAULI AID is a mental health support system for students and teachers, designed to run on a Raspberry Pi with a 3.5-inch touchscreen display.
+PAULI-AID is a mental health support system for students and teachers, designed to run on a Raspberry Pi with a 3.5-inch touchscreen display.

 ## Setup Instructions